 Eugene Scalia is a partner in the Washington, D.C. office of Gibson, Dunn & Crutcher.
 He is Co-Chair of the Firm's Labor and Employment Practice Group, which in 2012 was recognized as the nation's top employment group by The American Lawyer.
 Mr. Scalia is also Co-Chair of the Firm's Administrative Law and Regulatory Practice Group and a member of its Appellate and Constitutional Law Practice Group.
-He is a member of the Firm's Partnership Evaluation Committee, and has served on its Executive Committee.
+He has served on the Firm's Executive Committee and its Partnership Evaluation Committee.

 Mr. Scalia has a national labor and employment practice handling a broad range of matters involving the National Labor Relations Act, ERISA, sexual harassment and the anti-discrimination laws, and the many statutes administered by the Department of Labor.
 He previously served as Solicitor of the U.S. Department of Labor, the Department's principal legal officer with responsibility for all Labor Department litigation, including ERISA, the Family and Medical Leave Act, the minimum wage and overtime provisions of the Fair Labor Standards Act, and the Occupational Safety and Health Act.